ccchase7/startup/README.md

         - You could go into {}s to take things out of an object. also provide default values {a, b = 20} = obj. if nothing, undefined
     - DOM
         - Stands for Document Object Model.
 It's a tree-like object that represents the structure of the html.

-    - Notes From Javascript Simon:
-        - You just have to include something like "< script src="name.js"></script>" at the bottom of the html (but still within the body section)
-        - Encapsulate big ideas in classes.
-            - You can get sounds / other media ready by reading it in in the constructor
-        - You can pass in the element that triggered the javascript function by using the "this" keyword.
-From there, you can process it in a general way without needing to use logic to figure out which one got pressed.
-        - localStorage is like a datacache that's managed by the user's browser, you can store things there that'll be there when you ask for them
-        (localStorage.setItem("itemName", "itemValue") or localStorage.getItem("itemName")).
-Everything has to be stored as a string, so if you need to store an object then use JSON.stringify(object).
-Un-stringify using JSON.parse(json_object).
-        - If you want to run something as soon as the page shows up, you can just call the function / write the code at the bottom of the script file (like in scores.js)
-        - You can also mess with the css by accessing the "style" attribute of an element.
-Ex. "this.el.style.backgroundColor = background;" (play.js:18)
-        - When updating the scores (play.js:141), they used "splice" to insert a score into the middle of the list of scores.
-        - To link an instance of the class with the game on the website, instantiate a "game" object, and in the constructer it sets everything up, and in the html it specifies the name of that instance as the object that it is calling the callback functions on.
-        - To go through the list of objects of a certain class (or all accessed by the same selector), you can use something like
-        "document.querySelectorAll('.game-button').forEach((el, i) => {} );"

     - Node.js:
         - If you want to use preexisting packages, you should use a Node Package Manager (npm):